Faculty Library Resources Guide

 Materials not available at the TCC Library may be requested from other libraries:

-2. If you do not find your item in UBorrow, complete and submit an InterLibrary Loan (ILL) Request.
-Note: current textbooks will not be requested.
+- If you do not find your item in the UBorrow/Statewide Catalog, complete and submit an InterLibrary Loan (ILL) Request.
+Note: requests for current textbooks are not permitted.

 Using other Libraries (Reciprocal Borrowing)